Fabbboy/CrashOS/README.md

 ## Usage
 <h2>1) Build the Floppy:</h2>

+This step is only needed if you're building the project the first time

 You need either a [Docker container](https://github.com/Fabbboy/CrashOS/blob/master/DockerEnv/Dockerfile) or run it on a Linux operating system
 After run:
 ```